|

 Pre-Adaptation, or "Anticipatory" Genes

-article in Nature covering
+article in Nature, on

-the sequencing of the genome of the Great Barrier Reef sponge Amphimedon queenslandica,
+the sequencing of the genome of the Great Barrier Reef sponge Amphimedon

 reveals that the hoary creatures harbor a "toolkit" of

-"The genome also includes analogues of genes that, in organisms with a neuromuscular system, code for muscle tissue and neurons."
+metazoan genes: "The genome also includes analogues of genes that, in organisms with a neuromuscular system, code for muscle tissue and neurons."
+A curious finding.
+The article continues, "According to Douglas Erwin, a paleobiologist at

 the Smithsonian Institution in Washington DC, such complexity indicates that